durnwalder/binance-limit-order-book/Readme.md

-# Limit Order Book Bitcoin/USD Binance
+# Plotly Live Binance Order Book Dashboard

 Playing around with Dash to display a live order book for Binance.
 This simple web application retrieves real-time data from the Binance API and shows: